william-mckeon/OpenAgent-api/README.md

 Every event POST is returning 401 from openagent-logger. `LOGGER_API_KEY` mismatch or `LOGGER_HMAC_SECRET` mismatch.

 ### `WARNING | LoggerClient queue full (max=1000); dropped oldest event`
-The in-memory queue has reached its capacity and is shedding old events to make room for new ones. openagent-logger is down/slow, or massive burst of traffic.
+The in-memory queue has reached its capacity and is shedding old events to make room for new ones. openagent-logger is down/slow, or there is a massive burst of traffic.

 ### Events aren't showing up in openagent-logger even though /chat works
 The fire-and-forget contract means /chat works regardless of whether events land.
 Check openagent-api's logs for `WARNING | LoggerClient POST failed`.